nxrighthere/UnrealCLR/MANUAL.md

 	}
 }
 ```
-Build a .NET assembly to `%Project%/Managed` folder of the engine's project.
+Build a .NET assembly to `%Project%/Managed` folder of the engine's project, and make sure that no other assemblies of other .NET projects are stored there.

 #### Running
 Create a new or open an existing [level](https://docs.unrealengine.com/en-US/Engine/QuickStart/index.html#3.createanewlevel) of the engine.
 Open level blueprint by navigating to `Blueprints -> Open Level Blueprint` and create a basic execution pipeline: